 The likelihood is, upon the merger, you’ll end up with a lot of redundant systems and master data duplication.
 Because of this, you will want to carry across relevant information into your primary systems before retiring the redundant ones.

-As part of moving data across systems, you’ll want to remove inconsistencies such as duplication and inaccuracies.
+As part of moving data across systems, you need to remove inconsistencies such as duplication and inaccuracies.

 Once moved, you’ll have all the data you need without incurring the costs of managing a bloated infrastructure estate.

 The alternative approach of connecting systems reduces the time it takes to use information from the existing and incoming organization and then having the data fed through a master data management (MDM) system.